 All but one candidate had previously been declined by a consulting firm.
 Teaching them to network and navigate past this “first strike” was a major part of the program.

-How did we choose which 3 candidates would exit the program?
+How do we choose which candidates exit the program?

 We used the following criteria to select the final two candidates:

-• Quality of preparation in terms of watching the videos, learning the material, reviewing notes and following up on the advise we had provided.
+• Quality of preparation in terms of watching the videos, learning the material, reviewing notes and following up on the advice we had provided.

 • The ability to learn from mistakes.